mbondyra/react-performance-workshop/src/task5/README.md

 1. Looks like our app looks pretty neatly.
 But do we need to render all the 250 rows at the start of the app?
 Here's where react-window will help.

-2. Take a look at the component <ExampleList>.
-After getting familiar with documentation and the <ExampleList/> use react-window for the Table.
+2. Take a look at the example List.
+After getting familiar with documentation (https://github.com/bvaughn/react-window) and the  use react-window for row generation.

 ## WAY AHEAD OF THE GROUP?